TomasHubelbauer/week-planner/readme.md

   Clicking on a span in the statistics section in the `caption` should either select all of those slots making up the statistic or maybe list them out below the table as ranges (collapse neighboring slots into a single range).

+  Or maybe, make this action display a menu: for selecting the slots, listing them, setting the minimum and maximum for the verb and allowing the verb to get marked as hidden in the stats to be able to clean up the caption and display only the stuff I am interested in looking up the stats for.
+  An alternative to explicit show/hide flag would be to treat whether a verb has defined minimum and maximum as that flag.

+- [ ] Make the duration displayed in the statistics spans gray color

+  Right now it doesn't look that good with the text and the number being the same color.